c410-f3r/wtx/wtx-docs/src/database-client/README.md

 The `#[wtx::db]` macro automatically migrates and seeds individual tests in isolation to allow concurrent evaluations.

 Its current state is limited to PostgreSQL tests that use the standard `std::net::TcpStream` alongside the built-in executor.

-Required features: `executor`, `macros`, `postgres` and `schema-manager-dev`.
 Connected users must have the right to create new databases.

+To use this functionality, it is necessary to activate the `database-tests` feature.

 ```rust,edition2024,no_run
 {{#rustdoc_include ../../../wtx-examples/database/database-client-tests.rs}}